 If you’re recruiting for the pre-MBA private equity associate role, you will probably be asked to complete a paper LBO in the interview process.
+Along with buyside technicals, case studies, and occasionally mini-cases, paper LBO is an essential element of the interview process.
 This is an industry standard and it’s usually asked early in the process to weed out candidates.

 What Is Paper LBO?